 By 1961, as the refugee flow created an accelerating internal crisis for the East German government, there was not even passing mention of invading West Berlin as a solution.
 Rather, the more belligerent option — which was eventually chosen — was to close the border between East and West Germany.
 Internal Warsaw Pact discussions of military matters in the summer of 1961 surrounding this decision focused on what the Western reaction would be.
 The debate was over whether communist forces could deter NATO, not over whether they would invade West Berlin in light of American tripwire forces.40

 Flawed assumptions about tripwire deterrence underlie current NATO defense planning.
 Consider NATO’s strategy toward the Baltic states.41 It presently deploys a battalion in each of the three Baltic states, each of which is “backstopped” by additional forces from Germany, the Czech Republic, and Norway, along with a brigade-sized U.S. force, which is stationed in Poland.42 Some view these forces not as directed toward stopping a Russian invasion of a Baltic NATO member, but instead as a tripwire to provoke American involvement.43 Michael O’Hanlon and Christopher Skaluba recently pointed out that these forces, dubbed NATO’s “enhanced forward deployment,” have not been “a truly integrated combat force; nor has [NATO] deployed many helicopters and air defense systems.”44 An Atlantic Council report described NATO’s current strategy as relying on a “tripwire” and “rapid reinforcement,” warning that this approach does not adequately address Russia’s “time, space, and mass advantages,” affording Russia the ability to achieve a successful fait accompli.45 In other words, NATO’s forward-deployed forces are simply not adequate in size, appropriately placed, or properly equipped to counter a Russian invasion.
-A 2016 RAND Corporation war game found that Russian forces could reach the outskirts of Riga and Tallinn in approximately 60 hours.46 Given the rapidity of the NATO force’s defeat in the war game, the ability of Russian forces to achieve a fair accompli would leave NATO decision-makers with few feasible options.
+A 2016 RAND Corporation war game found that Russian forces could reach the outskirts of Riga and Tallinn in approximately 60 hours.46 Given the rapidity of the NATO force’s defeat in the war game, the ability of Russian forces to achieve a fait accompli would leave NATO decision-makers with few feasible options.
 Would they be willing to initiate an all-out ground war, with the possibility of nuclear escalation?
 One must therefore seriously question the ability of these forces to “trip the alarm” for a sizeable counter-strike by NATO and the United States.

 Deployments Beyond Tripwires